-The Ultimate Utah Mighty 5 Road Trip Itinerary (12 Days)
+The Ultimate Utah Mighty 5 Road Trip Itinerary for 2024 (12 Days)

 June 22, 2023

 From towering orange cliffs to colorful canyons to rocky spires, Utah is full of otherworldly landscapes.
 If you enjoy the outdoors, a trip to Utah’s Mighty Five is likely on your bucket list.
 This Utah Mighty 5 itinerary provides a guide on how you can visit all 5 of the Utah national parks during one road trip.
 I recommend the best things to do in each park, where to stay along the way and more things you need to know.